 This monastery stands out not only because of its geography but also due to its generosity in the colour, glitter and sparkle that it adds to spirituality.
 The grand gold statues of Lord Buddha, ornamented with the richest tints and cultures are awe-inspiring.
 The area is also home to the second largest population of Tibetans in India, giving it a distinct Tibetan cultural influence.
 You can also buy some traditional Tibetan products here.

 Known For : Pangong Lake | Magnetic Hill | Leh Palace

-Along with dreamy sceneries and landscapes, Leh houses some of the most distinct and colourful Buddhist India cultures and monasteries.
+Along with dreamy sceneries and landscapes, Leh houses some of the most distinct and colourful Buddhist places in India.
 The area has numerous monasteries, most of which are the richest, largest and oldest imprints of Buddhism in India.
 The more known ones include Hemis Monastery, Phyang Monastery, Thiksey Monastery and Lamayuru Monastery.
 During the tourist season, one can stay at Hemis Monastery and participate in the Hemis Spiritual Retreat run by the monks.
 Another thing that you must not miss is the Hemis Festival in June-July which hosts a masked dance which will leave you spellbound.

 Best Time : Jun to Sep

 Known For : Venuvana | Japanese Stupa | Vulture's Peak or Griddhakuta